meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 1. The user uses the app to get to a point where they are required to deliver some of their assets as part of a settlement.
-For example, they made a matched bid on an exchange app or they requested to purchase a license in exchange for some of their asset holdings.
+For example, they made a matched bid on an exchange app or they requested to purchase a good in exchange for some of their asset holdings.
 2. The user sees the requested asset allocation for that settlement in their wallet and use the wallet to create the Daml transaction that instructs the registry